Thanks to the Marvel Cinematic Universe, Marvel had a particularly awesome 2018. If you want more, though, then you need to dive into the comics!

 Simple: with our help!
 Keep reading to discover the best Marvel Comics of 2018.

 Looking back, 2018 was a good year for Marvel.
-There was big screen success with things like The Avengers: Infinity War, but that movie was very serious.
+There was a big-screen success with things like The Avengers: Infinity War, but that movie was very serious.
 Sometimes, we just prefer something a little lighter.

 Domino is a character that had a pretty fantastic 2018.
 While she was a Marvel fan-favorite character for years, her prominent appearance in Deadpool 2 helped bring her to the masses.
 And just as she became more popular than ever, she ended up headlining one of the best Marvel comic series of the year!